morko/haxball-room-trapper/README.md

 **eventHandlerManager** is an Object that should implement following functions:

-onEventHandlerSet(handler, callback, identifier)
+- onEventHandlerSet(handler, callback, identifier)
-onEventHandlerUnset(handler, identifier)
+- onEventHandlerUnset(handler, identifier)
-onExecuteEventHandlers(handler, ...args)
+- onExecuteEventHandlers(handler, ...args)

-Where ´handler´ is the name of the handler in [RoomObject](https://github.com/haxball/haxball-issues/wiki/Headless-Host#roomobject) (e.g. onPlayerJoin), `callback` is a [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)
+Where `handler` is the name of the handler in [RoomObject](https://github.com/haxball/haxball-issues/wiki/Headless-Host#roomobject) (e.g. onPlayerJoin), `callback` is a [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions)